apache/cordova-docs/docs/en/edge/guide/cli/index.md

         $ sudo npm install -g cordova@2.8.0

-Run the `info` command for a listing of available version numbers:
+Run the `info` command for a listing that includes the current version along with other available version numbers:

         $ npm info cordova